 1. Name and experience record of drilled shaft superintendent or foreman in responsible charge of drilled shaft operations.
-Ensure the drilled shaft superintendent or foreman in responsible charge of the drilled shaft operations has a minimum of one year of experience of installing drilled shafts of the size and depth shown in the Plans and a minimum of three years experience in the construction of drilled shafts using the following methods:
+Ensure the drilled shaft superintendent or foreman in responsible charge of the drilled shaft operations has the experience requirements of 105-8.13a minimum of one year of experience of installing drilled shafts of the size and depth shown in the Plans and a minimum of three years experience in the construction of drilled shafts using the following methods: